 You know who your prospects are; you’ve probably met them, spoken to them on the phone, or emailed them — and now it’s time to send that dreaded follow-up email.
 Before you start writing your email, you need to identify and clarify your primary goal.

-The four common objectives of a follow-up email are:
+The four common objectives of a follow up email example:

 Usually, after an initial conversation with a prospect, do you feel like you may have forgotten something?
 After all, you are human, and you may have missed out on asking for some additional information from them.